Marie-R-Kot/Action_potential_simulation/README.md

     * graphics that represents results by plotting resulting potential from axon length and from time in observation point
 * Fields
-  * Operations with membrane potential and coeffisients fields.
-Thomas algorithm use those fields from previous time step to calculate its on new step
+  * Operations with membrane potential and coefficients fields.
+Thomas algorithm use those fields from previous time step to calculate it’s on new step
 * EquationCoeffs
   * Equations to calculate special variable for define sodium and potassium current
 * gauss_elimination